Last updated on August 26, 2021

 Table Size % = Table Average Diameter / Girdle Average Diameter x 100

-If the width of the table is too large or too small compared to the diamond’s average girdle diameter, the top of the diamond will appear too flat or rounded respectively.
-Either way, any disproportion affects a diamond’s brilliance and sparkle which diminishes the stone’s beauty.
+If the width of the table is too large or too small compared to the diamond’s average girdle diameter, the top of the diamond will appear too flat or rounded, respectively.
+Either way, any disproportion affects a diamond’s brilliance and sparkle, diminishing the stone’s beauty.

 Diamond Total Depth

-Total depth or height is measured from the surface of the table to the culet, in other words from top to bottom.
+The diamond’s total depth or height is measured from the surface of the table to the culet, in other words, from top to bottom.
 This measurement is expressed as a percentage of the average girdle diameter.